deniskrut/TransitModel/README.md

 # Transit.in.ua Data Model and Loader

 This project is Model and API Loader realization for transit.in.ua website.
-Using it's methods you can load GPS coordinates of minibuses on the route.
+Using it's methods you can load GPS coordinates of minibuses on the routes in some cities of Ukraine.

 Includes testing code and demo project.